Supply Chain Homepage

 RWE has pioneered UK offshore wind energy over two decades, having installed the first offshore turbines at Blyth in 2000, and commissioned the UK’s first commercial-scale offshore wind farm, North Hoyle, in 2004.
-RWE owns and/or operates 10 offshore wind farms - total installed capacity of 3.86GW (RWE pro rata share 1.9GW).
+RWE owns and/or operates 10 offshore wind farms in the UK - total installed capacity of 3.86GW (RWE pro rata share 1.9GW).

-With six projects already in development and plans to establish commercial scale floating wind in the UK, RWE has one of the largest offshore wind pipelines in the UK, and is a key partner in helping the Government achieve its target to increase its offshore wind capacity to 50GW by 2030.
+RWE has one of the largest offshore wind pipelines in the UK, and is a key partner in helping the Government achieve its target to increase its offshore wind capacity to 50GW by 2030.

 offshore wind farms in operation